 The Code and supporting Auditor Guidance Notes require us to perform a risk assessment to identify any risks that have the potential to cause us to reach an inappropriate conclusion on the audited body's arrangements.
 We are required to carry out further work where we identify a significant risk - if we do not identify any significant risks, there is no requirement to carry out further work.
-During the audit process, we identified significant risks in relation to financial governance and financial sustainability and resilience.
-Our response to these is outlined below.
-We concluded with an "except for" qualification in regard to these matters in our VFM conclusion.

-Our risk assessment and audit work includes:
+Our risk assessment and audit work (which is in progress) includes:

-- Obtaining an understanding of the Council's Medium Term Financial Plan, budget for 2019/20.
-Weaknesses in these arrangements have been identified leading to areas noted as qualification in our VFM conclusion. - Considering the results of Ofsted's focused visit relating to children's services, the report for which was issued during December 2018.
+- Obtaining an understanding of the Council's Medium Term Financial Plan, budget for 2019/20. - Considering the results of Ofsted's focussed visit relating to children's services, the report for which was issued during December 2018.
 We discussed the findings of the report with Kevin McDaniel (Director of Children's Services) during our final audit visit. - Considering the results of Ofsted's review of the effectiveness of the Council in implementing the disability and special educational needs reforms as set out in the Children and Families Act 2014 relating to children's services.
 This report was issued during August 2017.
-We have discussed the findings of the report with Kevin McDaniel (Director of Children's Services) during our final audit visit. - Considering the appropriateness of the governance arrangements around the use of outsourced 3rd parties, and specifically Achieving for Children and Optalis Limited. - •Discussing the Council's arrangements with internal audit and senior operational staff, including Duncan Sharkey (Managing Director), Rob Stubbs \(\omega(\S151 \text{ Officer})\), Councillor Saunders (former lead member for finance), Kevin McDaniel (Director of Children's Services), Elaine Brown (Head of Law and November) and Hilary Hall (Deputy Director Strategy and Commissioning). - Reviewing the Council's draft Narrative Report, updated Annual Governance Statement and relevant Council papers and minutes. - Considering the Council's financial results for the year and the assumptions in the budget for future years specifically looking at future debt levels, borrowing limits, capital plans and expected capital receipts.
-Weaknesses in these arrangements have been identified leading to areas noted as qualification in our VFM conclusion. - · Considering matters identified by the National Audit Office as potential value for money risks for Councils for 2018/19 - Considering matters arising from the Pension Fund audit.
-Note, the main Statement of Accounts opinion is where all VFM related matters are reported.
+We have discussed the findings of the report with Kevin McDaniel (Director of Children's Services) during our final audit visit. - •Considering the appropriateness of the governance arrangements around the use of outsourced 3rd parties, and specifically Achieving for Children and -Optalis Limited. - Discussing the Council's arrangements with internal audit and senior operational staff, including Duncan Sharkey (Managing Director), Rob Stubbs (S151 Officer), Councillor Saunders (former lead member for finance), Kevin McDaniel (Director of Children's Services), Elaine Brown (Head of Law and Governance) and Hilary Hall (Deputy Director Strategy and Commissioning). - · Reviewing the Council's draft Narrative Report, Annual Governance Statement and relevant Council papers and minutes. - Considering the Council's financial results for the year and the assumptions in the budget for future years specifically looking at future debt levels, borrowing limits and expected capital receipts. - Considering matters identified by the National Audit Office as potential value for money risks for Councils for 2018/19